 Clients rely on Wendy’s practical and actionable advice on doing business with distressed or insolvent companies.
 Protection of creditors’ rights is a particular area of Wendy’s focus, and clients appreciate her guidance on structuring business arrangements in a manner to limit their exposure while achieving business objectives.
-When clients seek to buy assets from a distressed seller, whether inside or outside of bankruptcy, Wendy guides them through a competitive sale and auction process.
+When dealing with insolvent health care providers, clients seek Wendy’s counsel on complicated issues relating to government receivables, rights of recoupment, and the assignment of Medicare and Medicaid provider agreements.
+Wendy advises clients seeking to buy assets from distressed sellers, whether inside or outside of bankruptcy, including guiding them through a competitive sale and auction process.
 She also represents secured and unsecured creditors, debtors, lenders, vendors doing business with debtors, landlords, defendants in adversary proceedings, and others.
 Wendy has appeared in creditors’ rights, bankruptcy, and business restructuring matters, including particularly complex Chapter 11 reorganization proceedings, throughout the country.

 The Managing Member of Epstein Becker Green’s New York Office, Wendy also serves on the firm’s Legal Recruitment & Professional Development Committee – NYC, and on the Executive Committee of the firm’s Women’s Initiative.

 Prior to joining Epstein Becker Green, Wendy was a partner in a prominent, New York-based bankruptcy boutique firm, and then a partner in the bankruptcy and business reorganization group of a national law firm.
 Wendy also served as Chair of the Board of Directors of a New York nonprofit guardianship agency.